calrissian/mango/uri/README.md

 # I'm Resolving URIs, now what?

 This is where things get good.
 The Mango URI JMS module contains services to syncrhonously send/receive data over a topic given a simple URI.
-For simplicity, these services were written using Springframework.
+For simplicity, these services were written using the TaskExecutor and JmeTemplate interfaces which can be found in Springframework.

 ## Receiving requests given a Mango URI

+Assuming we keep our example above, let's get a sender running that can listen on a JMS topic and honor requests to resolve URIs and send data.

 ```java
 TaskExecutor taskExecutor = new ThreadPoolTaskExecutor();